Halloween events calendar - Gallipolis Daily Tribune

 ADDISON — Addison Freewill Baptist Church Trunk-or-Treat, 5:30-7 p.m.

-MASON COUNTY — The Mason County Commission sets trick-or-treat for the unincorporated, outlying areas of the county which this year is set for 5:30-7 p.m.
+MASON COUNTY, W.Va. — The Mason County Commission sets trick-or-treat for the unincorporated, outlying areas of the county which this year is set for 5:30-7 p.m.

 POINT PLEASANT, W.Va. — Trick-or-treat in the City of Point Pleasant, 5:30-6:30 p.m.